 Just like when you become eligible for Medicare at age 65, when you are eligible with disability, you have an Initial Enrollment Period of 7 months.

 Your Initial Enrollment Period will begin after you have received either disability benefits from Social Security for 24 months or certain disability benefits from the Rail Road Retirement Board for 24 months.
 In other words, your IEP starts on the 25th month of disability benefits.

-You will be automatically enrolled in Medicare Part A and Part B, but if you decide you want to get a Medicare Advantage (Part C) or Part D prescription drug plan, you will need to enroll yourself directly with the private plan provider.
-You will need to enroll during your IEP to avoid late enrollment penalties.
+You will be automatically enrolled in Medicare Part A, but if you decide you want to get a Medicare Advantage (Part C) or Part D prescription drug plan, you will need to enroll yourself directly with the private plan provider.
+You will need to enroll in Part B during your IEP to avoid a late enrollment penalty.

 Special Circumstances: Medicare with ALS (Lou Gehrig’s Disease) or End-Stage Renal Disease (ESRD)

 Medicare eligibility rules for people with ALS (Lou Gehrig’s disease) or end-stage renal disease (ESRD) are different.
 Individuals who qualify for Medicare with ALS or ESRD do not have to wait for your 25th month of disability to be eligible for Medicare.